-Shickley Public School participates in the Offer vs. Serve program.
-Students are required to take a minimum of 3 different food group items from the food offered.
-Along with a served entrée, the students may choose foods off the salad bar and a carton of milk.
+Along with a served entrée, the students may choose foods from the salad bar and a carton of milk.
 It is highly encouraged students to eat all food that is self-served from the salad bar.
 This will help control costs and ensure a greater selection on the salad bar.